Gardens in Central North Carolina

-These stunning, meticulously gardens surround the inn, shops, restaurants and spa at Fearrington Village a short drive from Raleigh, Durham and Chapel Hill.
+These stunning, meticulous gardens surround the inn, shops, restaurants and spa at Fearrington Village, which is a short drive from Raleigh, Durham and Chapel Hill.
 Wander formal perennial gardens, kitchen and herb gardens, cutting gardens and white fragrant garden, all yielding delightful displays of color.

 4 Reynolda Gardens of Wake Forest University

 4 Reynolda Gardens of Wake Forest UniversityWinston-SalemSee on map